kpoovakan/stickytab/README.md

 * Chrome:  <a href="https://chromewebstore.google.com/detail/simple-new-tab-url/pkklffjkfmhpoiepobbldnadjflciinb"> Simple New Tab URL</a>
 * Edge: <a href="https://microsoftedge.microsoft.com/addons/detail/custom-new-tab-url/oeibmbobgpgnbnlbaffdgebpeepfbnhi">Custom New Tab URL</a>
 * Firefox: <a href="https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/">New Tab Override</a>
 We are not affiliated with these browsers or the creators of these extensions.
 If you choose to install an extension, enter <a href="https://kpoovakan.github.io/stickytab">Stickytab's main webpage URL</a> into the custom URL option.
 Then, make sure you choose the option to "focus on webpage" instead of on the URL bar when the page loads.
-The Webpage URL should <i>automatically be focused and selected</i> when you load Stickytab.
+The Webpage Searchbar should <i>automatically be focused and selected</i> when you load Stickytab.

 ## About Websearches
 When Stickytab loads, you can immediately begin typing the <i>URL of any webpage</i>; upon loading Stickytab, it automatically jumps to the search for web addresses.
 Once the page loads, you can also press your keyboard's TAB key to <i>search the web</i> with a search engine of your choice.
 Pressing your ENTER key will open the web URL or search the web, depending on which searchbar you used.